mbjd/dotfiles/README.md

 ### Installation

-First, make sure you have the following installed (it will work without these but you wouldn't configure anything):
+First, make sure you have the following installed (If you only have a subset, it should work too):

 - tmux
 - fish